 Winter in the Norwegian Arctic is a very special time, and there's nowhere better to experience it than Tromsø.

-A surprising exception to the rule can be found in the very north of Norway in Tromsø, Norway's arctic capital and undisputed centre of cultural life in the region.
-For when the sun sets, the fun starts…
+A surprising exception to the rule can be found in the very north of Norway.
+Tromsø is Norway's arctic capital and undisputed centre of cultural life in the region.
+When the sun sets, the fun starts…

 Polar Night Half Marathon

 Don't fancy taking to the streets in sub-zero temperatures for a 21km run along icy streets and paths, in the darkness?
-Can't say I blame you!
+I can't say I blame you!
 Yet an incredible number of people take part in the Polar Night Half Marathon each year.

-The sister event of the popular Midnight Sun Marathon has this year attracted a record 1,245 registrants, over two-thirds of those from abroad.
-This year's race, which also includes 5k and 10k distances, takes place on 9 January.
+The sister event of the popular Midnight Sun Marathon has this year attracted a record 1,245 registrants.
+Two-thirds of those were from abroad.
+This year's race also includes 5k and 10k distances.

 Tromsø International Film Festival